Skip to main content

 Routine Appointments

-Our routine appointments are available to book every day via the NHS app at 1pm and 5pm.
+You can book routine appointments on the NHS app at 1pm and 5pm.

-A small number of appointments will be available to book via calling the practice or at front desk.
+A small number of appointments will be available to book on the phone or at reception.
 If you have access to the NHS App you will be asked to book an appointment using it.

-To request a routine appointment with a GP/ clinician you can:
+To book a routine appointment with a GP/ clinician you can:

-• visit the surgery and speak with a receptionist – at 1pm
+• visit reception in the surgery – at 1pm

 Please tell us if you need help with: